teaching-data-science/intro2ml/chapters/chapter05-02-trees-splittingcriteria.md

 ---
 title: 'Chapter 5.2: Splitting Criteria'
 description:
-  ' CART algorithms require splitting criteria for trees, which are usually defined in terms of "impurity reduction."
-After studying this chapter, you would understand splitting rules for both regression and classification trees.'
+  ' CART algorithms require splitting criteria for trees, which are usually defined in terms of "impurity reduction".
+In this Section we formalize the idea of splitting criteria and explain the details of splitting for both regression and classification.'
 prev: /chapter05-01-trees-introduction
 next: /chapter05-03-trees-growingatree
 type: subchapter